XavierCharlie/Snake-AI/README.md

 # Game Demo
 ![alt text](https://github.com/XavierCharlie/Snake-AI/blob/main/Screenshot%20from%202021-01-11%2002-11-55.png)

-## I have also uploaded a video demo of the game
+## I have also uploaded a video demo of the game with the files